AbhishekShrivastav73/Movie-App/README.md

 To get started with MovieMania on your local machine, follow these simple steps:

-1. Clone this repository: `git clone https://github.com/your-username/MovieMania.git`
+1. Clone this repository: `git clone https://github.com/AbhishekShrivastav73/Movie-App.git`
-2. Navigate to the project directory: `cd MovieMania`
+2. Navigate to the project directory: `cd Movie-App`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view MovieMania in action!